CUNY-CL/winter-camp/README.md

 #### Training the model

-After you have created `train_sink_path`, `dev_sink_path`, and `mc_dict_path`, (the latter of which will not be used until the prediction phase of the experiment), you can open a terminal, move into the appropriate directory and run the following--
+After you have created `train_sink_path`, `dev_sink_path`, and `mcdict_sink_path`, (the latter of which will not be used until the prediction phase of the experiment), you can open a terminal, move into the appropriate directory and run the following--

         % crfsuite learn -p  feature.possible_states=1 -p feature.possible_transitions=1 -m model_sink_path -e2 train_sink_path dev_sink_path